Nike Softball Camp Guilford College

 A native of Chester County, Pa., Shores founded and coached the Chester County Stars, a United States Specialty Sports Association (USSSA) softball program with youth teams in five age groups.
 He served as Tournament Director for the Stars College Showcase and as president of GGS Fastpitch.
 A member of the National Fastpitch Coaches Association, Shores hosted winter pitching clinics in the Downingtown (Pa.) area for six years and is also an experienced hitting instructor.

-Shores resides in High Point, N.C., with his wife, Susan.
+Shores resides in High Point, North Carolina, with his wife, Susan.
 The couple has three children and five grandchildren.

 Assistant Coach Kelly Braman